dmidlo/histdata.com-tools/docs/temporal-sidecar-performance.md

 under a live Influx target.
 Increase CPU/file workers only when cache builds are CPU-bound and memory headroom remains stable.

-Do not remove the legacy concurrency implementation until sidecar benchmarks are captured across realistic validate/download/cache/import runs and compared against this policy.
+Future sidecar benchmarks should compare realistic validate/download/cache/import runs against this retired-runtime policy so regressions are visible before worker defaults are changed.